Do You Need Chains to Drive to Big Bear?

 Hwy 38 (via Redlands / Angelus Oaks)

-The longer, gentler grade many RVs and nervous drivers prefer — but see the closure note below.
+The longer, gentler grade many RVs and nervous drivers prefer.
+Reopened after storm repairs β see the note below.

 Check live conditions